 - Plan, implement and evaluate health education programme for students.

-- Plan, implement and evaluate vaccination programmes for all the students in the School, under the supervision of School Health Services.
+- Plan, implement and evaluate vaccination programmes for all students in the School, under the supervision of SEHA.

-- Maintain and submit required records and reports as per HAAD guidelines.
+- Maintain and submit required records and reports as per Department of Health guidelines.

 Policy on Accident and Emergencies

-- School Nurse or School personnel shall notify the parents or guardians in the event of accidents and/or cases of emergencies.
-Please make sure that all your details are updated with the school so that we can contact you in an emergency.
+- The School Nurse or school personnel shall notify the parents or guardians in the event of accidents and/or cases of emergencies.
+Please make sure that all contact details are updated with the school so that we can contact you in an emergency.

 Policy on Medication

-- Medication brought in from home, will not be administered without a written prescription from the doctor.
+- Medication brought in from home, will not be administered without a written prescription from the doctor and a completed Consent for Prescription Medication form.
 This includes all over the counter medication such as Paracetamol.

 - All medications shall be stored in their original pharmacy or manufacturer labelled containers, and in such manner as to render them safe and effective.

-- A parent, guardian or a designated responsible adult will deliver the prescription medications to the School Nurse.
-Please do not leave it with the class teacher.
+- A parent or guardian must deliver the prescription medications to the School Nurse.
+Please do not leave any medications with the class teacher or place them in your child’s bag.

-- The student shall only take the medication under the supervision of the School Nurse.
+- The student shall only take medication under the supervision of the School Nurse.

-- BIS AD policy also states that students are to remain at home for 24 hours post discharge from school with a fever of 37.7 or higher.
-In order to return to school, your child must remain fever free for 24 hours without the use of fever – reducing medications, i.e. Paracetamol.
+- BIS Abu Dhabi policy also states that students are to remain at home for 24 hours post discharge from school with a fever of 37.5 or higher.
+To return to school, your child must remain fever free for 24 hours without the use of fever-reducing medications, i.e. Paracetamol or Brufen.

 Policy on Immunisation

-- Scheduled vaccination programs will take place for students in year 1 and year 11 in line with The Health Authority guidelines.
+- Scheduled vaccination programs will take place for students in Year 1, Year 8 (females only) and Year 11 in line with SEHA guidelines.
 Consent forms will be distributed for those wishing to partake.
+This will be provided free of charge to all students in these year groups.

 - Parents are required to submit applicable vaccination documents to the School Nurse for recording purposes.
-Vaccination records MUST BE IN ENGLISH or officially translated into English.
-Please see the attached ‘Medical and Vaccination Record and Consent Declaration’ form.
+Vaccination records must be in English or officially translated into English.

-- School Nurse shall maintain the cumulative School Health Records on all enrolled students, and enforce HAAD regulations and guidelines pertaining to Vaccinations.
+- The School Nurse shall maintain the cumulative School Health Records on all enrolled students and enforce DoH regulations and guidelines pertaining to vaccinations.

-For students who require further medical intervention, the school nurse will provide a referral notification document to the parent.
+- For students who require further medical interventions, the School Nurse will provide a referral notification document to the parent.

-- Information in the student's School Health Record will not be released to third parties, except with written permission from the parents or guardians, or a directive from HAAD or other ministries.
+- Information in the student’s School Health Record will not be released to third parties, except with written permission from the parents or guardians, or a directive from DoH or other ministries.

 Forms and Declarations

-The following forms/documents/declarations are required to be submitted to the School Clinic, through the Admission Office, prior to the child's commencement at BIS Abu Dhabi.
+The following forms/documents/declarations are required to be submitted to the School Clinic, through the Admissions Office, prior to the child’s commencement at BIS Abu Dhabi.

 Communications and Updates from the School Clinic

-As and when it is appropriate, parents or guardians may receive the following notifications from the School Nurse:
+As and when it is appropriate, parents or guardians may receive the following notification from the School Nurse:

 - Notification of Head Lice